top of page

 7.png

-• create the most jobs, and Africa has too few of them.
+• Larger businesses create the most jobs, and Africa has too few of them.
 Human capital is a critical challenge for businesses aiming to compete at a regional, continental and global level.
 Our Enterprise division works with hundreds of these larger businesses - on a purely commercial basis - to train their teams, strengthen leadership and management, and drive performance for large scale impact and job creation.

-• businesses create the largest numbers of absolute jobs, and with the right support can become regional and sector champions.
+• Businesses create the largest numbers of absolute jobs, and with the right support can become regional and sector champions.

-• businesses are the engine of our economies.
+• Businesses are the engine of our economies.

 • Our data shows that supporting nano and micro businesses drives resilience and protects jobs in the most fragile businesses - and we regularly see job-creating champions emerge from this segment, with those in the top 20% creating almost 5 jobs each - a huge increase from a small base.